TMEFRT/mcp-braze/README.md

 # MCP Braze Integration

-A Machine Code Protocol (MCP) integration for Braze's REST API, allowing you to manage catalogs, emails, segments, and more through a simple interface.
+A Model context Protocol (MCP) integration for Braze's REST API, allowing you to manage catalogs, emails, segments, and more through a simple interface.

 ## Features